The United Church of Canada (UCC) has shared a response June 4th to the Kamloops residential school burials.

 The UCC response addresses that the UCC has provided copies of all known records in our holdings related to the residential schools administered by the UCC.
 These materials were turned over to the Truth and Reconciliation Commission and have since been transferred to the National Centre for Truth and Reconciliation.
 The UCC Archives has also contributed records to the BC IRS History and Dialogue Centre.

 We are currently undertaking a similar discovery process regarding records on Day Schools, and have committed to turn over relevant material to the NCTR if and as it emerges.

-Access to Residential School Records in General Council and Ontario Regional Council Archives:
+Access to Residential School Records in General Council and Ontario Regional Council Archives

 We continue to provide access to residential school records in our archives.
-Please see our COVID-closure page for information on what services are impacted due to any public health closures.

 There are several ways for researchers to navigate these records:

 - The Reference Guide to Records Relating to Residential Schools can be used as a starting point to see what material the Archives holds regarding residential schools, however it is important to contact the Archives with your specific requests.

 - The Children Remembered is a website that was originally created in 2010, in preparation for TRC events to make